GameDrivenDesign/godot-multiplayer-template/README.md

 		rset("position", position)
 ```

-Otherwise, if you change the property directly, use `MultiplayerAPI.RPC_MODE_REMOTESYNC` (which applies the change on both your machine and the remotes):
+Second, if you change the property directly, use `MultiplayerAPI.RPC_MODE_REMOTESYNC` (which applies the change on both your machine and the remotes):
 ```
 func _ready():
 	rset_config("position", MultiplayerAPI.RPC_MODE_REMOTESYNC)